 Twelve credit unions agreed to penalties in the first quarter of 2017.

-The NCUA provides detailed online guidance for filing Call Reports, including an instructional video (opens new window).
+The NCUA provides detailed online guidance for filing Call Reports, including an instructional video (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .
 The agency sends reminder messages about Call Report filing deadlines that include information on getting technical support to handle filing problems.
 The agency also has created an automated reminder email system that contacts credit unions that have not filed their Call Reports and confirms successful filing.